karenMora/ParallelismConcurrency/README.md

 2. Check the code and identify how the indicated funcionality was implemented.
 Given the purpose of the game, an invariant should be that the sum of the life points of all the players always be the same.(Of course, in a moment of time when an operation of increase / reduction of time is not in process).
 For that case, for N players, what should be that value?

 ---> START: se crea el boton y el Action listener correspondiente  el cual recorre todos los inmortales  los "enciende", coloca los hilos a funcionar y tiene una bandera para saber que el juego ya empezo y no se pueda oprimir dos veces seguidas el boton start.
----> el valor de la suma de todsos los puntos de vida son 100
+---> el valor de la suma de todsos los puntos de vida por defecto es de 100 por la cantidad de jugadores, ejemplo si son 5 jugadores entonces la vida es 500.

 3. Run the application and verify how the "pause and check" option works, is the invariant satisfied?

---->
+---> No, no se cumple porque cada que se ejecuta la aplicacion muestra valores diferentes y son cada ves mayores.

 4. A first hypothesis for presenting the race condition for that function (pause and check) is that the program check the list whose values ​​are going to print, at the same time other threads modify the list's values.
 In order to solve that write the necessary code to effectively, before print the current results, pause the other threads.
 Also, implement the resume option.